 The degree 3 splits decompose only fragments that start with the first sequence position and end with the last sequence position; it suffices to consider only splits of F_b that share this property.
 This means, we see here a further example of a type constraint.
 This maximality constraint reduces the degrees of freedom for this type by 2.
-Indicating the constraints, we refine the first four types to $\downarrow 12'G2'1G1 \downarrow \downarrow 1G21G1 \downarrow \downarrow 12G1G1 \downarrow \downarrow 2G1G1 \downarrow \downarrow 2G1G1 \downarrow$.
+Indicating the constraints, we refine the first four types to

+$\downarrow 12'G2'1G1 \downarrow \qquad \downarrow 1G21G1 \downarrow \qquad \downarrow 12G1G1 \downarrow \qquad \downarrow 2G1G12 \downarrow .$

-To see that no other splits for fragments of degree 3 are required, note that with the first three split types, the fragment can be decomposed until its first two intervals are no more connected by arcs and once this is the case, a split of the fourth type can be applied.7
+To see that no other splits for fragments of degree 3 are required, note that with the first three split types, the fragment can be decomposed until its first two intervals are no more connected by arcs and once this is the case, a split of the fourth type can be applied.5